 Other symptoms may include numbness, tingling, or weakness in the leg.
 In severe cases, paralysis of the leg muscles may occur.
-The most common cause of a pinched femoral nerve is an injury or something pressing on the nerve.
+An injury or something pressing on the nerve is the most common cause of a pinched femoral nerve.

 The sciatic nerve is the largest in the body.
 It goes from the lower spine down the back of the leg and into the foot.
 If it gets pinched, it can cause pain, numbness, or weakness in the leg.
 The most common symptom of a pinched sciatic nerve is pain that spreads from your lower back down your leg.